Discover more from Timeless & Timely

 “Grammar, n.
 A system of pitfalls thoughtfully prepared for the feet for the self-made man, along the path by which he advances to distinction.” — Ambrose Bierce, 1906

-We’ve been talking about awareness, attentiveness, and vigilance this week.
+We’ve been talking about awareness, attentiveness, and vigilance in the main newsletter.

 As a grammarian, I feel like I’m always on duty.